szleo123/VQA/README.md

 ![](fig/example.png)

-An example answer is like
+An example data in the dataset is like

 ![](fig/dataexample.png)

+What we expected from a model is natrual language answers with confidence probablities.